Programmatic Video: CTV & OTT - So What’s The Difference?

 How Can You Benefit

 Knowing the differences between CTV and OTT can help marketers and agencies understand what type of ads they are buying and how it fits into their whole advertising strategy.
-There’s clearly benefits of CTV due to reach.
-However, smaller budgets don’t always allow for this CPM cost.
+There are clearly benefits of CTV due to reach.
+However, smaller budgets don’t always allow for this elevated cost per mile.